Xopt basic example¶

 This is often used to initialize optimization, but can be used independently of any

 generator.
-Results from evaluations are stored in the data
+Results from evaluations are stored in the data attribute.
+Data can also

 be explictly added to the Xopt object (and by extension the generator attached to

-the xopt object by calling X.add_data()
+the xopt object by calling X.add_data().

 # randomly evaluate some points and add data to Xopt object